YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Sun Dec 15 20:01:29 2019 : Initiating START of source server for secondary instance [santiago] yottadbuser@paris:~/jnlex$

-Download an initialization program in any of the languages, C, Go, or M. You only need one.
+Download an initialization program in any of the languages, C, Go, M, Perl, or Rust.
+You only need one.

 To use the C initialization program, download `xyzInitC.c <./xyzInitC.c>`_, compile and run it: